Save with electric water heating

 Electric water heaters operate at up to 96% efficiency, with heat pump water heaters exceeding 200% efficiency.
 That means they waste almost no energy—or money.
-Compare that to to fossil fuel models that are 90% efficient at best .
+Compare that to fossil fuel models that are at best 90% efficient.

-There are four kinds of electric water heaters:
+There are several electric water heater options available:

 - Heat pump water heaters

 We offer several ways to help you save with electric water heating, including generous rebates.
 And to save every month, water heaters also may be installed on certain electric space-heating rates, including the Dual Fuel, Deferred Load, and Residential Demand Control Rates, which are 30-50% less than our standard rates.
 An alternative we offer to customers not interested in, or not able to install a separate service panel, is an $8 monthly bill credit in return for allowing us to control water heaters wired to their firm-service meters.

 Tips for reducing your water heating costs